nealrs/wwalexa/readme.md

 }
 ```

-Since Alexa is primarily a US thing, the app uses Pacific time to determine what day it is / what to show.
+Since Alexa is primarily a US thing, the app uses Pacific time to determine what day it is and what to show.

 ## How to Use